 Derivatives are used to hedge exposure to foreign currency and interest rate movements in relation to corporate treasury transactions, including interest bearing liabilities with the derivative being recognised on the balance sheet at fair value and movements in fair value being recognised in profit or loss.
 The derivatives are classified as assets when the fair value is positive, or as liabilities when the fair value is negative.
+None of the derivatives are designated for hedge accounting.

-O. TRADE AND OTHER RECEIVABLES
+P. TRADE AND OTHER RECEIVABLES